Sarohia94/Project-5-Bedside-Tales/README.md

 * Give the policy a name, description then click the *create policy* button
 * Next we need to attach to the Group the policy we just created.
 Go to *User Groups*, select the group and go to the permissions tab, click the *add permissions* button and select *attach policies* from the dropdown.
 * Select the Policy you created and click *add permissions*
 * We have to create a user for the group.
-Click *Users* from the left sidebar and then click the *add users* button and add a name for the user
+Click *Users* from the left sidebar and then click the *add users* button and add a name for the user.
+By assigning a user to the group it can use the policy to access all our files.
 * Next tick *programmatic access* from Access Type and click *next: permissions*
 * Add user to the group and click *next: tags*, *next: review* and then the *create user* button.
 * The download the .csv file which will contain this user's access key and secret access key which we'll use to authenticate them from our Django app.